Wilson County Schools offers program for young adults

 “They may call and say, ‘my tires are bald,’ and we help them with those kind of support services,” said Dickson.
 “There are a lot of things we can do in our program, but we can’t pay speeding tickets or fines or any kind of criminal activity.”

-Dickson and her team has worked with thousands of students over the years, including Brooke Coleman, a former Tennessee College of Applied Technology student and work-based learning student who currently works as a supervisor at System Integrations in Lebanon.
+Dickson and her team have worked with thousands of students over the years, including Brooke Coleman, a former Tennessee College of Applied Technology student and work-based learning student who currently works as a supervisor at System Integrations in Lebanon.

 “They helped me get into Tennessee College of Applied Technology, they took care of my books,” said Coleman.
 “They were kind of like the family I needed through the whole thing.
 I ended up leaving, and I really needed a job, and they actually didn’t give up on me.
 They got me into a work experience program, which was kind of like an internship, but they were paying me to go to work at System Integrations for three to four months, which I got hired on there from it.
 So, they helped me find that opportunity to find where I’m working at today.”